charliewhitfield/ivoyager_table_importer/README.md

    * `STRING_NAME` - No escaping.
 Empty cells will be imputed with `Default` or &"".
    * `BOOL` - Case-insensitive 'True' or 'False'. 'x' (lower case) is interpreted as True.
 Empty cells will be imputed with `Default` or False.
 Any other cell values will cause an error.
    * `INT` - A valid integer or text 'enumeration'.
 Enumerations may include any table entity name (from _any_ table) or hard-coded project enums specified in the `postprocess_tables()` call (enumerations that can't be found will cause an error at this function call).
 Empty cells will be imputed with `Default` or -1.
    * `FLOAT` - 'INF', '-INF' and 'NAN' (case-insensitive) are correctly interpreted.
 'E' or 'e' are ok.
 Underscores '_' are allowed and removed before float conversion. '?' and '-?' are interpreted as INF and -INF, respectively.
 A '~' prefix is allowed and affects precision (see below) but not float value.
 Empty cells will be imputed with `Default` or NAN.
-(See warning about .csv/.tsv editors above.
-If you must use Excel or another 'smart' editor, then prefix all numbers with ' or _ to prevent modification!)
    * `ARRAY[xxxx]` (where 'xxxx' specifies element type and is any of the above types) - The cell will be split by ',' (no space) and each element interpreted exactly as its type above.
 Column `Unit` and `Prefix`, if specified, are applied element-wise.
 Empty cells will be imputed with `Default` or an empty, typed array.
 * `Default` (optional): Default values must be empty or follow Type rules above.
 If non-empty, this value is imputed for any empty cells in the column.
 * `Unit` (optional; FLOAT fields only): The data processor recognizes a broad set of unit symbols (mostly but not all SI) and, by default, converts table floats to SI base units in the postprocessed 'internal' data.
 Default unit conversions are defined by 'unit_multipliers' and 'unit_lambdas' dictionaries [here](https://github.com/charliewhitfield/ivoyager_table_importer/blob/develop/table_unit_defaults.gd).
 Unit symbols and/or internal representation can be changed by specifying replacement conversion dictionaries in the `postprocess_tables()` call.